Which diet is better – paleo, keto, or raw food vegan?

 Many sugary foods make our brains stop thinking so much as we’re knocked into a sort of relaxed stupor.

-Fortunately, we have other food choices for managing daily anxiety that are much healthier.
+Fortunately, we have other food choices for managing daily anxiety that is much healthier.
 Green smoothies, for example – when fresh and properly made – can help a human body to stay lean and strong.
-Green smoothies raise energy, relax the central nervous system, and satisfy tastebuds with a pleasing taste and texture.
+Green smoothies raise energy, relax the central nervous system, and satisfy taste buds with a pleasing taste and texture.

 “How Can I Eat Better?”